tinkerbell/.github/CODE_OF_CONDUCT.md

 Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement
-Instances of abusive, harassing or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at hello@tinkerbell.org (need to get it created).
+Instances of abusive, harassing or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at hello@tinkerbell.org.

 All complaints will be reviewed and investigated promptly and fairly and will result in a response that is deemed necessary and appropriate to the circumstances.